 Quarterly: 7500 pesos

 Monthly: 2500 pesos

 Daily: 83 pesos

 Number of years to pay: 10 Years*

 Death Benefit: My family will receive 200% of the face amount or 1 Million pesos upon my death due to sickness, accident, murder and other causes.
 Even if I only paid the first premium and I died, my family will receive 1 Million pesos.
 The money can pay medical bills, loans, taxes, home expenses and can also finance the education of my child.
 Any accumulated investment/cash in the plan will also be given to my family after my death.
 1 Million may not be so big but it will surely help my young family that I will leave into this world.
 Dying with nothing to leave to my family is really a bad idea.

 Total Disability Benefit (TDB): Premium payment will be waived if I become totally disabled due to accident.
-Meaning, Sun Life will shoulder the premium if I become disabled due to accident.
+Meaning, the insurance company will shoulder the premium if I become disabled due to accident.

 INVESTMENT FOR COLLEGE EDUCATION

 Every time I pay, my VUL plan, part of the payment will be invested in a mutual fund of my choice.
 The investment will accumulate and grow over time.
 The rate of return of the investment can beat what regular bank deposits provide.
 My investment will be managed by expert investment managers of the insurance company.